AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_windows.md

 ### 2. Integrate the Agora Chat SDK

-1. Go to the [SDK download page](https://downloadsdk.easemob.com/downloads/SDK/WinSDK/agora_chat_sdk.1.0.2-beta.nupkg) to download the NuGet package to your local device.
+1. Go to the [SDK download page](https://docs.agora.io/en/sdks?platform=windows) to download the latest version of Chat SDK for Windows to your local device.

 2. In **Solution Explorer** of **Visual Studio**, right-click **windows-example**, and select **Manage NuGet Packages...** in the drop-down menu.